marronnier-party/fiesta/USER_STORIES.md

 **So that** I can use it for events

 **Flow:**
-- Click "Create Location" in event form OR navbar
+- Click "Create Location" in navbar
 - Fill in: name, address, city, postal code, country
 - Add optional description
 - Save
 - Location available for future events

-**Status:** ❌ TO IMPLEMENT (Locations::New)
+**Status:** ✅ Implemented (Locations::New, Locations::Create)

 ---

 ### 14. Invite Guests to Event
 **As an** organizer
 **I want to** invite family members
-**So that** they receive notifications and can RSVP
+**So that** they can RSVP

 **Flow:**
 - View event page
 - Click "Invite Guests"
-- Search/select family members by email
+- Select family members with checkboxes
-- Or invite new people by email
 - Click "Send Invitations"
-- Guests receive email with RSVP link
+- Guests created with NoAnswer status

-**Status:** ❌ TO IMPLEMENT
+**Status:** ✅ Implemented (Events::InviteGuests) - with comprehensive specs

 ---